-Attack filtering can be prevented for a specified IP address/protocol by executing a dont-filter CLI command.
+Attack filtering can be prevented for a specified IP address and attack type by executing a dont-filter CLI command.
 If filtering is already in process, it will be stopped.
 When attack filtering has been stopped, it remains stopped until explicitly restored by another CLI command (either force-filter or no dont-filter).